Blog

 When you schedule a professional tune-up, you’re getting a comprehensive system check-up that goes far beyond basic cleaning.
 A technician will inspect and clean the indoor and outdoor coils, clear the drain line to prevent clogs, and check refrigerant levels for optimal performance.
 They will also tighten electrical connections, lubricate moving parts, and test critical components to ensure everything is working correctly.
 This preventative care is often included in our membership program and is the best way to catch small issues before they become big, expensive headaches.

-Create Your Year-Round AC Maintenance Plan
+Your Year-Round AC Maintenance Schedule

 Keeping your air conditioner in top shape isn't just a summer project.
 A little attention throughout the year can prevent surprise breakdowns, keep your energy bills in check, and make your system last longer.
 Think of it as a simple routine, like checking the oil in your car.
 By breaking down tasks by month and season, you can stay ahead of potential problems and ensure your home stays comfortable, no matter what the Texas weather throws at you.
 This proactive approach makes managing your air conditioning services much simpler and more effective.
 Let's walk through how to create a maintenance plan that works for you.